Chris Harrison Says ‘Bachelorette’ Clare Crawley May Have To Walk Around With A Thermometer When Show Resumes

 In a new interview, the longtime ABC host, who previously announced that The Bachelorette will remain on hold due to the coronavirus pandemic, reiterated that every precaution will be taken when the rose-filled reality show resumes production sometime in the future.

-Amid rumors that some summertime reality shows may be forced to cancel for this season— a planned Bachelor spinoff, Summer Games, has already been scrapped — Harrison told Glamour that he is “at the front of the line” of people that hope to keep The Bachelorette and Bachelor in Paradise “alive” for this summer.
+Amid rumors that some summertime reality shows may be forced to cancel for this season — a planned Bachelor spinoff, Summer Games, has already been scrapped — Harrison told Glamour that he is “at the front of the line” of people that hope to keep The Bachelorette and Bachelor in Paradise “alive” for this summer.

 If and when production does resume, Harrison admitted everything will look “very different” in the dating world and elsewhere when the world comes out of quarantine.
 He added that The Bachelor franchise has always been “really good” about embracing what is going on in the world, and Crawley’s season of The Bachelorette will be no different.